 - 1. Non-research buildings are treated as a single asset without separating the "shell" from other building components.
 Research buildings (as defined by the University's space survey) are componentized. - 2.
 Building additions that add square footage to a building are capitalized. - 3.
 Certain major replacements or renovations of a building, which extend the original life of the building and/or enhance the value to the University, may be capitalized.
-Projects which involve expenditures of \$50,000 or less will be expensed (except for any movable equipment with a purchase cost of greater than \$1,000). - 4.
-See attachment A for examples of capital building expenditures. - C. Improvements other than Buildings - 1.
+Projects which involve expenditures of \$50,000 or less will be expensed (except for any movable equipment with a purchase cost of greater than \$1,000). - C. Improvements other than Buildings - 1.
 This category consists of land improvements outside the periphery of the building.
 Examples include: roads, sidewalks, tunnels, tennis courts, athletic fields, steam lines, electric lines, telephone lines, etc. - 2.
 Improvements have the same capitalization criteria as buildings